pietro-sillano/Stroke_Rehab_EEG/README.md

 # Requirements
-We use the MNE python library for EEG Analysis and you can install it with simply:
+We use the MNE python library for EEG Analysis and you can install it with:

 `pip install mne`